anksec/FSND/projects/05_talent_agency/starter_code/backend/src/README.md

 Executive Producer - Can `get:actors`, `get:movies`, `add:actor`, `delete:actor`, `add:movie`, `delete:movie`, `update:actor`, and `update:movie`

 ## Users
+For production use, users would sign up at [https://auth0.com/](Auth0)

 As this is a Proof of Concept and has no sensitive data, 3 users have been created to test the application as the provided tokens may run out.
 Use the following to authenticate to auth0 for the API.
 User:Pass
 `casting.assistant.ank@gmail.com:ILove2Assist!`  - Casting Assistant role